How to Prepare to Be a Pastor’s Wife – 4 Tips

 I spent the first few years resenting that aspect of ministry.
 I missed Saturdays.
 I felt sad that while friends got together for Saturday night outings, we stayed home for my husband to do sermon prep.
 Saturday nights, after the kids were in bed, felt lonely.
 Add into that mix the reality of spiritual warfare—which seems to amp up in the pastor’s home on Saturdays—and the former “fun day” became one I dreaded each week.

-Now, I’ve adjusted my thinking.
+Now, I’ve adjusted my thinking on how to prepare to be a pastor’s wife.
 I plan our fun for Fridays, my husband’s day off each week, and have shifted our week to accommodate for the stress of Saturdays.
 Be ready, new pastor’s wife.
 And, if a few months in you feel like you are the only one scrolling Facebook every Saturday night, reach out to a few other pastors’ wives.
 Chances are they’re in the same spot.

 Originally an East Coast native, Heather Creekmore is a church planter/pastor’s wife living in the suburbs of Dallas, Texas.
 Through her own ministry, Heather speaks and writes to encourage Christian women who struggle with body image and comparison.
 Heather’s passion is seeing women set free from all that holds them back from finding their true purpose in Christ.
 In her free time, Heather homeschools their four elementary-aged children, drives the soccer practice shuttle, makes (sometimes edible) freezer meals, and breaks grammar rules.
 Her new book titled, Compared to Who? helps women—individually or in a group context—find new freedom from comparison struggles.